Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Preliminary

 where $\eta_k > 0$ is a learning rate and $\alpha_k\in\mathbb{R}$ is a momentum coefficient.
 This form is generic and can be identical to other forms of SGD with momentum \citep{momentum-1,momentum-2} by adjusting the parameters $\eta$ and $\alpha$.

-\begin{remark}[Gradient Noise] For the sake of technical discussions below, we define a notion of \textit{gradient noise} $\xi_k^{(m,n)}(\theta) := \nabla \hat{L}_{\textbf{z}}^{(k)}(\theta) - \nabla L_{\textbf{z}}(\theta)$ for $k=1,...,N$ and $\theta \in \Theta$, which is caused by the sub-sampling of the SGD.
+\begin{remark}[Gradient Noise] For the sake of technical discussions below, we define a notion of \textit{gradient noise} $\xi_k^{(m,n)}(\theta) := \nabla \hat{L}_{\textbf{z}}^{(k)}(\theta) - \nabla L_{\textbf{z}}(\theta)$ for $k=1,...,N$ and $\theta \in \Theta$, which is caused by sub-sampling of the SGD.
 If one assumes that $\xi_k^{(m,n)}(\theta)$ follows a centered Gaussian distribution with an identity covariance, the SGD corresponds to the gradient Langevin dynamics (GLD).
-However, since it is empirically observed that it is not realistic \citep{anisotropic,Langevin-SGD1, Langevin-SGD2}, we do not assume that the gradient noise follows a particular distribution.
+However, it is empirically observed that the covariance matrix of the gradient noise often degenerates \citep{anisotropic,Langevin-SGD1, Langevin-SGD2}.
+In addition, there is still much discussion on a distribution that gradient noise follows, e.g. \cite{simsekli2019tail} and \cite{revisiting} reports the non-Gaussianity of the gradient noise in empirical studies.
+Due to these situations, we do not consider a full-rank covariance matrix nor a particular distribution of the gradient noise.

 \end{remark}